RobiyaOripova/RobiyaOripova/README.md

  👀 I’m interested in Web development

- 🌱 I’m currently learning React and Typescript
+ 🌱 I’m currently learning Php and Laravel

- 💞️ I’m looking to collaborate on Frontend projects
+ 💞️ I’m looking to collaborate on Web projects

  📫 How to reach me robiyaoripova1997@mail.ru